karolgornicki/Articles/texts/project_euler_problem_11.md

 Quick note: transpose and product are functions which belong to standard library supplied out of the box with Haskell.

 OK, so now we can calculate product in a single row.
 In our case we've got 20 rows.
-All we have to do it to map across this operation across all 20 rows.
+All we have to do it to map this operation across all 20 rows.

     getHorizontalProducts =
         map getProducts